theramiyer/blog/content/post/2021/my-experience-with-vaccination.md

 - coronavirus
 ---

 This first of July, I got my second shot of the Covid-19 vaccine.
-Over the past months, I have seen people opposing vaccination (which surprised me), some being suspicious of one of the vaccines (which included me), people expressing concerns, and people that I care about getting affected with Covid because of not vaccinating, despite getting the chance to get vaccinated---more than once.
+Over the past months, I have seen people opposing vaccination (which surprised me), some being suspicious of one of the vaccines (which included me), people expressing concerns, and people that I care about getting affected with Covid after choosing not to vaccinate, despite getting the chance to get vaccinated---more than once.

 This is a personal post.
 (I get to do that once in a while.)
 While I cannot add online references for my opinions and feelings, this post is honest about whatever I felt or thought.